 St. Charles is a decidedly white-collar city, with fully 87.36% of the workforce employed in white-collar jobs, well above the national average.
 Overall, St. Charles is a city of sales and office workers, managers, and professionals.
 There are especially a lot of people living in St. Charles who work in sales jobs (16.55%), management occupations (15.33%), and office and administrative support (12.70%).

 Because of many things, St. Charles is a great place for families with children to consider.
 First of all, many other families with children live here, making St. Charles a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
 The city’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
 With regard to real estate, St. Charles has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, St. Charles’s overall crime rate is lower than average for the country.

-The education level of St. Charles ranks among the highest in the nation.
-Of the 25-and-older adult population in St. Charles, 48.34% have at least a bachelor's degree.
-The typical US community has just 21.84% of its adults holding a bachelor's degree or graduate degree.
+St. Charles is one of the most well-educated cities in the nation.
+48.34% of adults in St. Charles have at least a bachelor's degree.
+Compare that to the average community in America, which has just 21.84% with a bachelor's degree or higher.